 The highlight of all the cruises is a chance to bring out your inner Blackbeard on the rope swing and plunge into the warm sea.
 Don't forget to bring your camera!

 2. 4WD Natural Pool Tour

-Aruba's rocky and rugged landscapes are ripe for 4WD adventures, and one of the most popular is the Land Rover tour to the Natural Pool in Arikok National Park.
+Aruba's rocky and rugged landscapes are ripe for 4WD adventures.
+One of the most popular is the Land Rover tour to the Natural Pool in Arikok National Park.
 This sparkling rock-rimmed saltwater pool, filled with colorful fish and fed by waves washing over the slick rocks, is one of Aruba's top tourist attractions, and a snorkeling stop here is a highlight.

 Since it's only accessible by 4WD vehicle down a rough and rocky track, a tour is a fun way to visit the pool and see some of Aruba's other attractions along the way.

 Tours vary in their duration and the type of vehicle used.
-On the four-hour Natural Pool and Indian Cave Jeep Safari, you'll travel in open-air 4WD vehicles, with time to swim and snorkel in the pool, as well as visit the Gold Mill ruins.
-If you prefer to travel via ATV, the Aruba ATV Tour with a Natural Pool Swim, is a great option and adds a visit to Alto Vista Chapel.
+On the 4.5-hour Natural Pool and Indian Cave Jeep Safari, you'll travel in open-air 4WD vehicles, with time to swim and snorkel in the pool and visit other island attractions like Playa beach, Indian Caves, and Fontein Garden.

 For a full-day adventure, choose the Island Ultimate Jeep Safari.
 This 9.5-hour excursion takes you on a 4WD tour of the island's top attractions in an open Land Rover and includes a stop at Natural Pool and Baby Beach.
 Be prepared to bump around on these adventures, and take sturdy water shoes.